Cheryl Sew Hoy

 Cheryl Sew Hoy (née Yeoh; born 31 May 1983) is an entrepreneur, speaker and angel investor, best known for being the founding CEO of the Malaysian Global Innovation and Creativity Centre (MaGIC), a government-funded agency to support entrepreneurship in Malaysia and ASEAN.

-She co-founded Reclip.It, which was acquired by Walmart Labs in 2013.
-Yeoh served as an independent non-executive director of Flexiroam Limited, an Australia-based telecommunications company from 2016 to 2018.
+She co-founded Reclip.
+It, which was acquired by Walmart Labs in 2013.
+Sew Hoy served as an independent non-executive director of Flexiroam Limited, an Australia-based telecommunications company from 2016 to 2018.
 She is currently an entrepreneur-in-residence at Silicon Valley Bank, and an advisor to various startups including blockchain infrastructure company Tendermint, the team that built Cosmos Network and Kenzie Academy.

-Yeoh has been credited with helping put Malaysia and its startups on the world map.
-In 2012, Yeoh was named "Top 44 Female Founders Every Entrepreneur Should Know" by Mashable.
+Sew Hoy has been credited with helping put Malaysia and its startups on the world map.
+In 2012, Sew Hoy was named "Top 44 Female Founders Every Entrepreneur Should Know" by Mashable.

-Yeoh is the founder of the #movingforward campaign which encourages VCs to commit to a diverse, inclusive and harassment free workplace.
+Sew Hoy is the founder of the #MovingForward campaign which encourages VCs to commit to a diverse, inclusive and harassment-free workplace.
 She was listed as one of Time magazine's persons of the year in 2017, as a "Silence Breaker", who spoke out against sexual harassment in the workplace.

 Early life and education

 Born and raised in Petaling Jaya, Malaysia, Yeoh is the eldest daughter of Audrey Chan and Allen Yeoh.
 She was a valedictorian at Seaport High School and went on to receive a full scholarship from the Public Service Department of Malaysia (JPA) to study in United States when she was 18 years old.

 She received a Bachelor of Science degree in operations research and industrial engineering from Cornell University (Ithaca, New York).
 At Cornell, she was inducted into the Sphinx Head secret honor society.
 She was known at Cornell, for being the chaperon to Sage Chapel for four years and for her efforts in introducing the labyrinth concept to the university for students' psychological and health benefits.
-She subsequently received the Lester Knight scholarship to pursue her masters in engineering management at Cornell.
+She subsequently received the Lester Knight scholarship to pursue her master's degree in engineering management at Cornell.